sgohl/promex/README.md

 ## How it works

-Checks are located per default in `/checks` and are grouped into group folders, so you can have a repertoire of all your groups and only run a specific list of groups with certain containers, specified via docker variable `GROUPS=`
+Checks are located per default in `/checks` and are grouped into folders, so you can have a repertoire of all your checks and only run a specific `list` of groups in certain containers, specified via docker variable `GROUPS=`

 The example checks `bar` and `baz` are placed in the group `foo`.
+They both just generate a random number.
   A check contains of two files:

 - meta: there you define the `TYPE` and `HELP` line for the prometheus exporter metrics page
 - run: the actual script to be run.
 Should return not more than exactly that value you want to publish